-Let’s take a closer look at the different types of sushi in Japan.
+Let’s take a closer look at the different types of sushi!

-The common four types of sushi that every Japanese person knows of include nigiri-zushi, maki-zushi, chirashi-zushi, and inari-zushi.
+The common four types of sushi that every Japanese person knows of include nigiri-sushi, maki-sushi, chirashi-zushi, and inari-zushi.
 If you add in the local forms of sushi, there are as many types as there are regions.
-The most famous of these is nigiri-zushi, and it is what most out-of-towners are referring to with the word “sushi”.
+The most famous of these is nigiri-sushi, and it is what most out-of-towners are referring to with the word “sushi”.

 Maki-zushi (sushi rolls)

-Maki-zushi is broadly categorized as hoso-maki (skinny rolls), futo-maki (thick rolls), saiku-maki (decorative rolls) and te-maki (hand rolls), which are actually a type of skinny rolls.
+Maki-zushi is broadly categorized as hoso-maki (thin rolls), futo-maki (thick rolls), saiku-maki (decorative rolls) and te-maki (hand rolls), which are actually a type of skinny rolls.

 One of the characteristics of hoso-maki is that the way it is cut and served differs depending on the ingredients inside.
 For example, Kanpyo-maki is rolled so that the cross-section is round, cut into 4 pieces, and then presented on its side.
 Tekka-maki and Kappa-maki are rolled into square shapes, cut into 6 pieces, and then served standing on the ends so that the red and green colors are visible.
 (It has been this way for many years, but the reason is not certain) Let me start by introducing the famous types of skinny rolls.

 Cucumber is cut into long strips and a few of these strips, seasoned with white sesame seeds, are rolled into seaweed.